 We think you’ll agree – it’s a gorgeous-looking force that combines so many different aspects of the Italian forces.
-Speaking of which – why not head over to the webstore and gear-up for our new ‘Duel in the Sun’ Bolt Action theatre book by taking a look at all of the Italian goodies we have on offer?
+Speaking of which – why not head over to the webstore and gear-up for the Western Desert Bolt Action theatre book by taking a look at all of the Italian goodies we have on offer?

 Get started with your desert campaigns with the El Alamein complete starter set: